 Stabilizing your pelvic floor & back.
-(Repeat often throughout the day. - alternate positions possible.)
+(Repeat often throughout the day.)

 - Lay on your back with your knees bent and feet on the floor. - Gently draw your abdominal muscles below the belly button towards your spine, up slightly. - Hold this position for as long as you can without discomfort.